Acoustic Guitar Amps1-24 of 24 products

 About Acoustic Guitar Amps

-Acoustic amps are that strange thing: the better the amp, the less you’re aware of it.
+Acoustic guitar amps are that strange thing: the better the amp, the less you’re aware of it.
 The end goal for acoustic amplification is total transparency; simply your acoustic guitar, louder.

 Acoustic amps tend to be an all-in-one solution for singer-songwriters, allowing you to plug in a microphone and backing track as well as your guitar.
 They will be loud enough for use in small venues, cafes and pubs.
 In larger venues they operate like your personal mixing desk, enabling you to dial in your own perfect tone before running via XLR out into the PA.